arthurclares/finops-toolkit/docs/_automation/costlab/lab/README.md

 - **Objective**: Designing an Efficient Backup Strategy
 - **Practical Exercise**: Implement a backup plan for production and non-production resources

+[ ] Concluded

+> ⚠️ **Attention!**
+> Before concluding the workshop, be sure to delete your Resource Group.
+This step is essential to avoid any unintended costs after the session.

 ## 9. Q&A and Wrap-Up
 - Open Floor for Questions and Discussions
 - Summary of Key Takeaways
 - Next Steps and Additional Resources

+[ ] Concluded

 <!--